gabyse1/math-magicians/README.md

 ## Features

 - It displays the user interface for a standard calculator using React components.
+- It uses react router to navigate between three pages dinamically.
 - It uses events and lift state up approach to update state to all components.
 - It uses useState hook to keep the state updated within functional components.